dortania/OpenCore-Multiboot/Intro/Booting-part.md

 If your computer:

-- is from IvyBridge era (~2012) and later
+- is from Ivy Bridge era (~2012) and later
 - has a Windows 8 Sticker

-Then it probably has **UEFI system**, that said, it doesnt mean older generation motherboards do not, however with Windows 8 release, Microsoft standardised the UEFI specs for OEMs to get their certification (usually if you go with brand names like ASUS, Lenovo, HP, Dell... you're good to go).
+Then it probably has **UEFI system**, that said, it doesn't mean older generation motherboards do not, however with Windows 8 release, Microsoft standardized the UEFI specs for OEMs to get their certification (usually if you go with brand names like ASUS, Lenovo, HP, Dell... you're good to go).

 Any older than the above and the chances of having a proper UEFI implementation diminishes and you're better off with a Legacy booting.